0xDBFB7/scientific_standards/README.md

 *The system has failed them.*

 Or, a more mundane, maybe they read Poh et al, decide "ah, the chamber must be cleaned, aren't we clever", and use ethanol (vapor pressure 12.4 kpa) rather than isoproyl (4.4).
 Now their mosquitoes really go crazy.
-A grad student spends three months trying to figure out what the devil is going on with their damned dopey aegypti, burns out, leaves academia to become a
+A grad student spends four months trying to figure out what the devil is going on with their damned dopey aegypti, burns right out, leaves academia to become a hedge trimmer, and society is the worse for it.

 So who will systematize things?
-Will some international society form and publish a quarterly report on minimal experimental conditions in mosquito research specifically pertaining to the evaluation of electronic mosquito repellents?
+Will some international society form and publish a quarterly report on uniform experimental conditions in mosquito research specifically pertaining to the evaluation of electronic mosquito repellents?

-I think the
+I think this is where the internet comes in.

 <hr>